anushasekhar10/AnushaSekhar/README.md

   Option 2 :Macros-->Select Macro name --> Stock_Program -->Run

 **Acknowledgements **
-1.Discussions in study groups of students participating in the the same challenge
+1.Discussions in study groups of students participating in the same challenge